datacommonsorg/docsite/api/r/population.md

-When `dcids` is an instance of a column, the returned `StatisticalPopulation`s are formatted as a *named* `vector` where the names of the returned `vector` are string representations of `dcid`'s indices, mapping to the population located in the place identified by the DCID in `i`-th cell of `dcids` and satisfying the `population_type` and `constraining_properties` *if such exists*.
+When `dcids` is an instance of a column, the returned `StatisticalPopulation`s are formatted as a *named* `vector` where the names of the returned `vector` are string representations of `dcids`' indices, mapping to the population located in the place identified by the DCID in `i`-th cell of `dcids` and satisfying the `population_type` and `constraining_properties` *if such exists*.
 Otherwise, the cell is empty.